3noix/MyMFD/README.md

 ## Use the PC app

 The PC app is very basic, it is just a console app.
 To provide to the app the path to your GUI files (and the indexes of the vJoy devices to use), you have to use the arguments of the app.
-The easier to do it is to use a bat file.
+The easier way to do is to use a bat file.
 Take a look at the verbosely commented example bat file below (the lines starting with "REM" are comments):

 ```Bat